26th January 2014 revised 15th January 2019

 The internet if full of survival prediction models based on duration of exposure and water temperature but these should largely be ignored in the pre-hospital setting:

-- The majority of popular models appear to be replicated because of their simplicity but have no citable evince behind them.
+The majority of popular models appear to be replicated because of their simplicity but have no cited evince behind them.
 They are the equivalent of ‘old wives tales’ handed down and recited without any questioning.

 As with exposure hypothermia, the cold water immersion casualty should be treated based on exhibited behaviour.